Rating the World's Architecture Schools Research Performance 2009: Our Methodology

 We counted the smallest architecture unit in the school.
 If a school contained departments of architecture, urban design, and structures, we only counted the people in the architecture department.
 In those schools that mashed all these together in a single academic unit, we counted everyone unless their published information identified them as not teaching an architecture course.

-We examined the websites of these schools to obtain a list of every senior academic (naturally, we assumed the lists on these sites were accurate).
+We examined the websites of these schools to obtain a list of every senior academic (naturally, we assumed the lists on these sites were accurate; and we assumed the spelling was accurate).
 To be counted as eligible, a person had to be:

 We did not count tutors, professors emeritus (emerita!), adjuncts, associate lecturers, affiliates, visitors, fellows, and that guy in the basement who knows all about Photoshop, and other obvious blow-ins.
 Disregarding these people does not disadvantage a school: on the contrary it acts in their school's favour, since it reduces staff members per count.

-We also discarded about 20 people who seem to be living double lives, employed ‘full-time’ at two different universities.
+We also discarded about 20 people who seem to be living double lives, employed full-time

 What we counted to arrive at our scores